telerik/xaml-docs/controls/radtreeview/features/itemsindent.md

 ---
-title: Item Alignment
+title: Items Indent
-page_title: Item Alignment
+page_title: Items Indent
-description: Check our &quot;Item Alignment&quot; documentation article for the RadTreeView {{ site.framework_name }} control.
+description: Check our &quot;Items Indent&quot; documentation article for the RadTreeView {{ site.framework_name }} control.
 slug: radtreeview-features-itemsindent
 tags: lines,support,itemsindent
 published: True
 position: 4
 ---

-# Item Alignment
+# Items Indent

 The __RadTreeView__ allows you to control the indent of its items.
 You can do that by changing the value of the __ItemsIndent__ property.
 The default value of this property is 20.